Wow. Just think about the implications.

 The benefit is based on the severity of the illness and the impact on remaining life expectancy.
 Here’s an example of how it would look for a $200,000 term life policy with 90% acceleration ($180,000).

 Permanent Life Options

 I’d be remiss if I didn’t mention the opportunities permanent life policies such as universal and whole life offer.
 Although I’m not a fan of these policies for most people, there are situations where they offer distinct advantages over term life.
 This is certainly one of them.

-A permanent policy typically accrues a savings component, or cash value.
+A permanent policy typically accrues a savings component known as a cash value.
 Depending on how the policy is structured, with time this cash value may grow large enough to borrow from.
-So it’s quite possible you could use a permanent life insurance policy to help pay for medical expenses such as cancer treatments.
+So it’s entirely possible you could use a permanent life insurance policy to help pay for medical expenses such as cancer treatments.
 You could also use the funds for living expenses or virtually any other need related or unrelated to your health.

 It’s Less Expensive than Buying a Car Wash

 Turning criminal cost Walt a lot more than the average person can imagine.
 It even cost him a huge chunk of the fortune he had amassed.

 You can see in the infographic below approximately how much money Walt spent trying to keep the cooking business going.
 And this is just through Season 4.
 The real money came – and went – in the final two seasons.

 Notice how much the car wash alone set Walt back — $800,000.
 That’s a lot of cash spent just to launder, well – more cash.